postalsys/mailauth/cli.md

 ## Getting Help

-To display help information for the MailAuth CLI or any specific command, use the `--help` flag:
+To display help information for the mailauth CLI or any specific command, use the `--help` flag:

 ```bash
 mailauth --help